-Prerequisite: Spanish I (Please view Honors and AP Course Considerations before selecting this course)
+Prerequisite: Spanish I (Please view Honors and AP Course

 Course Description: This rigorous course focuses on maximizing fluency in reading and listening comprehension, speaking, and writing the Spanish language in Preparation for the AP Spanish Language course (3958).
 The course incorporates the study of Spanish language, Hispanic cultures, history, and literature to form a base for analytical writing that demonstrates correct grammar applications, and critical writing concepts, formats, and styles.